Sjord/Sjord.github.io/_posts/2016-05-22-iterative-password-hashing.md

 ---
 layout: post
-title: "Iterative password hashing"
+title: "Requirements for iterative password hashing"
 thumbnail: fingerprint-240.jpg
-date: 2016-05-23
+date: 2016-05-25
 ---

 To securely store passwords they should be hashed with a slow hashing function, such as [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2).
 PBKDF2 is slow because it calls a fast hash function many times.
 This blog post explores some properties that the iterations must have to be secure.